 - 1. Click Preferences in the left-hand navigation panel, to open the Preference page. - 2.
 Under Notification, click SNMP Configuration. - 3.
 Activate the check box next to Enable SNMP Traps. - 4.
 Type the name of the SNMP Community, or keep the default (public). - 5.
-Next to List of Recipients for SNMP traps, type the IP address or host name for each recipient, one per line. - 6.
+Next to List of Recipients for SNMP traps(Version 2c), type the IP address or host name for each SNMP version 2 recipient, one per line. - Next to List of Recipients for SNMP traps (Version 1), type the IP address or host name for each SNMP version 1 recipient, one per line. - 7.
 Click Save.
-(Or click Reset to restore the previously saved values.) - Configure your organization's firewall to allow SNMP operations, which enables SNMP management systems to receive alerts from and send traps to the everRun system.
+(Or click Reset to restore the previously saved values.)

+8. Configure your organization's firewall to allow SNMP operations, which enables SNMP management systems to receive alerts from and send traps to the everRun system.
 To do so, configure your organization's firewall to open the SNMP port: